Bank Holiday delivery & collection

 In very rare cases, Viagra can cause short term side effects such as strokes and heart attacks.
 This is more common in men who have a prior history of heart problems such as angina, heart failure or irregular heartbeats.

-However, a new study from Sweden counters this evidence, claiming that Viagra could in fact reduce the risk of further heart attacks in men with diagnosed cardiovascular disease.
+However, a study from Sweden counters this evidence, claiming that Viagra could in fact reduce the risk of further heart attacks in men with diagnosed cardiovascular disease.
 This could be because the medication reduces the patients’ blood pressure (a common cause of erectile dysfunction and a risk factor for heart disease), therefore more research is needed to confirm this development.

 If you have a heart condition or low blood pressure, speak to a clinician to find out if Viagra is safe for you.